 - Low-grade fever

-Depending on the cause, viral gastroenteritis symptoms may appear within one to three days after you're infected and can range from mild to severe.
-Symptoms usually last just a day or two, but occasionally they may persist as long as 10 days.
+Depending on the cause, viral gastroenteritis symptoms may appear within 1-3 days after you're infected and can range from mild to severe.
+Symptoms usually last just a day or two, but occasionally they may last up to 14 days.

 When to see a doctor

-If you're an adult, call your doctor if:
+If you're an adult, call your health care provider if: